data-creative/tonebase-api/DOCS.md

 --- | --- | ---
-email | String | The user's email address, to be used for authentication and communication. password | String | An encrypted version of the user's password used for authentication. confirmed | Boolean | Whether or not the user has clicked the link sent to them in a confirmation email.
+email | String | The user's email address, to be used for authentication and communication. password | String | An encrypted version of the user's password used for authentication. username | String | The user's unique nickname to be used for identification across the platform. confirmed | Boolean | Whether or not the user has clicked the link sent to them in a confirmation email.
 If `true`, the user's email address is verified. visible | Boolean | Whether or not the user should be displayed on the site.
 Indicates if a user or artist is active, or whether he/she has been deactivated.
-Deactivation allows ToneBase to retain the user record while allowing the user to not participate in the site. role | String | The user's role (one of: `"User"`, `"Artist"`, or `"Admin"`). access_level | String | Further specifies the actions a user can perform (one of: `"Full"` or `"Limited"`). first_name | String | The user's first name or nickname. last_name | String | The user's last name or surname. bio | Text | A description of user interests, skills, and goals. image_url | String | The user's profile image source. hero_url | String | The user's hero/background image source. customer_uuid | String | References the payment service's customer resource. oauth | Boolean | Indicates if another service authenticates this user. oauth_provider | String | The other service which authenticates this user (i.e. `"Google"`, `"Facebook"`, etc.).
+Deactivation allows ToneBase to retain the user record while allowing the user to not participate in the site. role | String | The user's role (one of: `"User"`, `"Artist"`, or `"Admin"`). access_level | String | Further specifies the actions a user can perform (one of: `"Full"` or `"Limited"`). customer_uuid | String | References the payment service's customer resource. oauth | Boolean | Indicates if another service authenticates this user. oauth_provider | String | The other service which authenticates this user (i.e. `"Google"`, `"Facebook"`, etc.).